 "The Team LinQuest concept team managed the development of over 30 concepts in 2017; an increase of 25% over the previous year's workload and provides the backbone of HQ AFSPC concept development mission."

-LinQuest Corporation provides a full spectrum of systems engineering and integration support to the United States Air Force (USAF) Space and Missile Systems Center (SMC)/Military Satellite Communication (MILSATCOM) Systems Directorate (MC).
+LinQuest Corporation provides a full spectrum of systems engineering and integration solutions to the United States Air Force (USAF) Space and Missile Systems Center (SMC)/Military Satellite Communication (MILSATCOM) Systems Directorate (MC).
 LinQuest personnel began supporting SMC/MC (then called the MILSATCOM Joint Program Office) in 1982 as part of LinCom Corporation.
-LinQuest is at the forefront of systems engineering with the use of Model-Based Systems Engineering (MBSE) methodologies.
+LinQuest is at the forefront of systems engineering with the use of model-based systems engineering (MBSE) methodologies.